 - Working with one at a time, take one dough sheet from the freezer.
 You will want trim the sizes so that it's a rectangle shape.
 Cut down the middle creating two long detangles.
 Cut those two rectangles in the middle, creating four squares, then cut those in the middle so that you have 8 even-ish rectangles from the pastry dough.
 Line your sheet pan with parchment paper and lay down your pastry bottoms.

-- Fill each bottom with a spoonful of jam of your choice.
-I did 4 with orange marmalade and 4 with strawberry jam.
+- Fill each bottom with a spoonful of apricot jam., about ½ TBSP each.
 Make sure to leave a border around the edges.

 - Take the pastries out of the freezer and trim the edges.